e-271/semantic_image_translation/README.md

 ## Semantic Pix2Pix
 This is our Deep Learning course project ([Jiarui Xu](https://github.com/jiaruixu), [Esther Robb](https://github.com/e-271), [Si Chen](https://github.com/SCccc21)).
 Our purpose of this project is to manipulate the attributes of the generated images with sentence embeddings.
+Our [Project Video](https://youtu.be/VBzIQUTsAjg) describes the approach and results in more details.

 ![Semantic Pix2Pix](./imgs/workflow.png)